To Sir James MacMillan, CBE

 “Boosterism is widespread: Scottish works are treated as simultaneously sublime and neglected.
 J.D.
 Fergusson is greater than Matisse; Hamish MacCunn is greater than Mahler; Alasdair Gray is greater than James Joyce.”

 MacMillan’s rants are utterly crazy.
-If some SNP MP suggests we should study Scottish history more than we do, is that sinister?
+If some SNP MP suggests we should study Scottish history more than we do, in what way is that sinister?

 I am challenging his banal political outlook not his music, though I could take a swipe at its echoes of Bruckneresque flows and ebbs.
 I’ve worked with composers on many projects.
 But I’ve never worked with a composer whose parallel job is to vilify an elected administration of his own nation with falsehood and fabrication.